stillinbeta/srecon-k8s-tutorial/tutorial4.md

 sudo apt install kubectl
 ```

-And now you should be able to query the api server:
+And now you should be able to query the API server:

 ```console
 $ kubectl get cm --all-namespaces